 To submit your Adalo app, you'll need active developer accounts for both Apple and Google.
 Here's what you should know:

 Adalo users, take note: Publishing to either store requires a paid Adalo plan (Starter, Professional, Team, or Business).
-Additionally, you'll need to generate an App-Specific Password in your Apple ID settings to securely upload builds to TestFlight.
+Starting at $36/month, Adalo's paid plans include unlimited app store publishing with unlimited updates to apps once published—no additional charges for republishing or usage.
+You'll also need to generate an App-Specific Password in your Apple ID settings to securely upload builds to TestFlight.
 Save this password immediately, as Apple won't display it again.
 If you reset your iCloud password, you'll need to create a new App-Specific Password for continued publishing.

 Once your accounts are ready, you'll need to prepare some legal documents before submission.